kobarius/hi-all-switch/README.md

 # hi-all-switch

-all of arround you becomes switch
+all of arround you turns into switch